More

 Former Miami Dolphins HC Brian Flores Files Lawsuit Against NFL

-Former Miami Dolphins head coach Brian Flores has sued the NFL and three additional teams, the Dolphins, the Denver Broncos, and the New York Giants, per ESPN .
+ESPN reports that Brian Flores, the former coach of the Miami Dolphins, has sued the NFL and three additional teams: the Dolphins, Denver Broncos, and New York Giants.
 He’s alleging discrimination regarding his interview process with the Giants, Broncos, and his firing last month by Miami.
 The lawsuit is 58 pages long and seeks class-action status.
 Flores dropped several bombshells within one huge bombshell.

 Flores allegations toward the Miami Dolphins

-Additionally, Flores alleges that Ross pressured him into recruiting a “prominent quarterback” towards the end of the 2019 season.
+Furthermore, Flores claims that Ross exerted pressure on him to recruit a well-known quarterback during the latter part of the 2019 season.
 However, he didn’t feel comfortable and refused to violate the NFL’s tampering rules.
 Ross also allegedly invited Flores on a yacht for lunch in 2020, where he notified him “consequently” the quarterback was arriving for an impromptu meeting.
 Afterward, Flores claims that he was “treated with disdain and held out as someone who was non-compliant and difficult to work with.”

-He was fired on Jan.
-10 despite recording the Dolphins’ first back-to-back winning seasons since 2003.
+He was dismissed on January 10th, even though he achieved the Dolphins’ first consecutive winning seasons since 2003.
 However, there were more allegations to unpack that Flores is accusing front offices of.

 Flores Allegations toward the New York Giants

-Flore alleged the Giants only interviewed him last month for their HC vacancy for no other reason than compliance with the NFL’s Rooney Rule.
-The Rooney Rule requires teams to interview minority candidates for their open positions.
-The league has later amended that rule.
-It now says teams must hold an in-person interview with at least one external minority candidate for any GM or HC opening from outside their facility.
+Flores claimed that the Giants interviewed him just last month for their head coaching vacancy solely to fulfill the NFL’s Rooney Rule requirement.
+The Rooney Rule mandates teams to interview minority candidates for available positions.
+The rule has been updated to require teams to conduct face-to-face interviews with at least one external minority candidate when hiring a general manager or head coach from outside their organization.

 Flores explained he spoke with the Giants via Zoom in mid-January.
 This is prior to the Giants hiring former Buffalo Bills GM Joe Schoen as their new GM.
 The Giants co-director of player personnel Tim McDonnell texted Flores.
 McDonell began to give Flores false hope, saying that he hoped he would “come in and win the f-ing job.”

-However, hours later, he received a few text messages from New England Patriots head coach Bill Belichick.
-Whom he worked under for ten years.
-In those texts, Belichick told Flores that he heard from “Buffalo and NYG that you are their guy.”
-Flores then responded to Bill B to clarify if this message was for him or Daboll.
-Belichick acknowledged his error and informed him that the Giants are going with Daboll.
+However, a few hours later, he received text messages from Bill Belichick, the head coach of the New England Patriots.
+During the ten years he worked under him, Bill Belichick sent Flores a series of texts.
+In those messages, Belichick mentioned hearing from “Buffalo and NYG that you are their guy.”
+Flores then replied to Belichick, seeking clarification if the message was intended for him or Daboll.
+Belichick acknowledged his mistake and informed Flores that the Giants had chosen Daboll.

 “Sorry — I f—ed this up.
 I double-checked and misread the text.
 I think they are naming Brian Daboll.
 I’m sorry about that,” Belichick allegedly texted.